Social care in England: History

-In December 1965, Douglas Houghton MP created the Committee on Local Authority Personal Social Services, chaired by Frederic Seebohm, Baron Seebohm.
+In December 1965, the Labour government created the Committee on Local Authority Personal Social Services, chaired by Frederic Seebohm, Baron Seebohm.
 Amongst other things, the Seebohm Report (published 1968) recommended the establishment of a unified social service within each major local authority.

 Care Act 2014

 In an effort to reform the 60-year-old legislation regarding social care in England, the Care Act 2014 received royal assent after being introduced on 9 May 2013.
 The act details the local authorities' duties in relation to assessing the needs and eligibility of people for publicly funded care.

 Under the act, local authorities are required to: